The Guide to Stakeholder Interviews: What Works and What Doesn’t

 When properly planned and executed — more on that later — these interviews are one of the most efficient tools in the branding process, allowing you to gain valuable insights that would otherwise be difficult to obtain or verify.

-Stakeholder interviews are a fundamental first step in determining existing perceptions of your brand and your brand’s audience.
-They should always be conducted in the early stages of your design project.
-You want to test internal assumptions around your brand image, potentially unearthing unaligned goals and targets – or off-brand thinking – alongside new opportunities, both of which will help redefine brand equity, purpose, and development.
+Stakeholder interviews are a fundamental first step in determining existing perceptions of your brand and your brand’s audience, and they should always be conducted in the early stages of your design project.
+You want to test internal assumptions around your brand image, potentially unearthing unaligned goals and targets — or off-brand thinking — alongside new opportunities, both of which will help redefine brand equity, purpose, and development.

 By conducting a research project and interviewing your stakeholders, you can ground your project in an organisational context, and capitalise on the knowledge, wisdom and experience of your stakeholders.
 These interviews will provide you with the guidance needed to deliver a brand that exceeds expectations.
 Talking to organisational leaders can provide insights into the role your brand plays in product design or product development, whilst conducting user research with your customers can help inform you on any usability needs.